 This cute chicken house has lots of natural light, and plenty of ventilation from open windows and vents.
-Windows can be opened or closed depending on weather conditions.
+The windows can be opened or closed depending on weather conditions.
 Big enough for 3 hens.

 My 6 Chicks’s Chicken Coop

 This DIY chicken coop has removable roosts for easy cleaning, a large door for easy cleaning, electricity for the heated waterer, lights, and infrared camera.
-Also has good ventilation with windows, end vents, and roof vents.
+It also has good ventilation with windows, end vents, and roof vents.
 This is another one of those cute chicken houses you can make!

 Home Depot Easy To Build Coop

 This DIY chicken coop can be completed in a weekend!
 How convenient!
 Can house 3-4 hens if your flock will free range.

 Farmer Kitty’s Chick Coop